mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 on the main is high and Dim's modest starport is designed to facilitate trade as best it can.
-The central pod of its highport is a busy thoroughfare where freight and speculative cargo flows from ship-to- ship.
+The central pod of its highport is a busy thoroughfare where freight and speculative cargo flows from ship-to-ship.
 Low-tech robots, large and small, scurry about transporting cargo modules, product samples, mail pods and other materials between wheeling and dealing merchants.
 Visitors learn to watch their step